ShufeiGe/D-Mapper/README.md

 # D-Mapper
-D-Mapper is a distribution-guided Mapper algorithm, it implements the a distribution-guided Mapper algorithm described in Yuyang Tao, Shufei Ge, A distribution-guided Mapper algorithm, 2024.
-The D-Mapper can provide flexible interval construction base on mixture distribution of projected data.
+D-Mapper is a distribution-guided Mapper algorithm, it implements the distribution-guided Mapper algorithm described in Yuyang Tao, Shufei Ge, A distribution-guided Mapper algorithm, 2024.
+The D-Mapper can provide flexible interval construction base on the mixture distribution of projected data.

 This algorithm is programmed as an extension to the KeplerMapper ([Background — KeplerMapper 2.0.1 documentation (scikit-tda.org)](https://kepler-mapper.scikit-tda.org/en/latest/theory.html)) .
 We provide three extra modules: dcover, dmapper and evaluation.